Financial Help & Budgeting Tips for Single Parents

-The Housing Choice Vouchers Program – formerly called the Section 8 program from Housing and Urban Development (HUD) – helps provide low-income families that can’t afford rent the chance to live in a home that is clean and safe.
-Vouchers are issued at the local level, and can be applied to homes that meet the standards of the Public Housing Authority.
+The Housing Choice Vouchers Program – formerly called the Section 8 program – helps provide low-income families that can’t afford rent the chance to live in a home that is clean and safe.
+Vouchers are issued at the local level and can be applied to homes that meet the standards of the Public Housing Authority.

 The home is rented by the single parent, and the PHA pays the “voucher” subsidy to the owner.
 The single parent is only responsible for the difference between rent and voucher.
 The PHA determines eligibility by family size and income.

 Low-income single parents also can apply for low-cost rental units from the Public Housing Assistance Program.
 More than 3,300 local public housing agencies take part in the program, in all 50 states.

-LIHEAP (Low Income Home Energy Assistance Programs) help low-income single parents pay utility bills.
+LIHEAP (Low Income Home Energy Assistance Programs) provides low-income single parents help with their electric bills.
 Applications are accepted on a local basis.

 Health Care Support for Single Parents and Children

 Employed single parents who have access to health insurance through their employer will usually find that is their best option for health care.
 However, not everyone has that benefit.
 The government provides health care plans through the Affordable Care Act, but those have seen rising costs.

 Medicaid helps low-income families for those who lack or are without health insurance.
 Eligibility is determined by state, but the ACA allowed states to expand their Medicaid programs, and 24 of the states have found it beneficial to do so in recent years.
 Maine, Virginia, Utah, Idaho and Nebraska have expanded their Medicaid benefits in recent years.

 CHIP (Children’s Health Insurance Program) provides low-cost health care to families who make too much to qualify for Medicaid but not enough to buy private insurance.
 Those in need can apply at any time.
 Congress has funded the program through 2023.